Hydroxyl radical: Importance in the Earth's atmosphere

-The lifetime of •OH radicals in the Earth's atmosphere is very short; therefore, •OH concentrations in the air are very low and very sensitive techniques are required for its direct detection.
-Global average hydroxyl radical concentrations have been measured indirectly by analyzing methyl chloroform (CH_{3}CCl_{3}) present in the air.
-The results obtained by Montzka et al. (2011) show that the interannual variability in •OH estimated from CH_{3}CCl_{3} measurements is small, indicating that global •OH is generally well buffered against perturbations.
-This small variability is consistent with measurements of methane and other trace gases primarily oxidized by •OH, as well as global photochemical model calculations.
+Because the lifetime of HO^{•} radicals in the Earth's atmosphere is very short, HO^{•} concentrations in the air are very low and very sensitive techniques are required for its direct detection.
+Global average hydroxyl radical concentrations have been measured indirectly by analyzing 1,1,1-trichloroethane (CH3CCl3) in the air.
+The results obtained by Montzka et al. (2011) show that the interannual variability in HO^{•} estimated from CH3CCl3 measurements is small, less than 2%, indicating that global HO^{•} is generally well buffered against perturbations.
+This small variability is consistent with measurements of methane and other trace gases primarily oxidized by HO^{•}, as well as global photochemical model calculations.

 Astronomical importance

-First detection of interstellar •HO
+First detection of interstellar HO^{•}

-The first experimental evidence for the presence of 18 cm absorption lines of the hydroxyl (•HO) radical in the radio absorption spectrum of Cassiopeia A was obtained by Weinreb et al. (Nature, Vol. 200, pp. 829, 1963) based on observations made during the period October 15–29, 1963.
+The first experimental evidence for the presence of 18 cm absorption lines of the hydroxyl (HO^{•}) radical in the radio absorption spectrum of Cassiopeia A was obtained by Weinreb et al. (Nature, Vol. 200, pp. 829, 1963) based on observations made during the period October 15–29, 1963.